All, Miscellaneous, Facility Management

 1) The concerned occupant or Employee must inform the Admin/HR/COVID Committee of this his/her symptoms and test results immediately.

 2) The Admin/HR/COVID Committee must inform the relevant authorities -the Government, SEZ, tech park, Industrial Park.

 3) The premises must be quarantined and kept closed with immediate effect.

-4) All the occupants of the premises that have visited the premises over the past 14 days must undergo a mandatory COVID-19 test with a certified government or private medical establishment, to check for the spread of cases within the office.
+4) All building occupants who have visited the premises over the past 14 days must be screened for COVID-19 symptoms, to check for the spread of cases within the office.

 5) The facility must undergo a deep sanitization cleaning and fumigation, as mentioned in the pre-opening process mentioned above.